Governance and Advisory Council

 Edmund Rice Education Australia (EREA) is the network of schools, entities and offices offering a Catholic education in the tradition of Blessed Edmund Rice.
 Established by the Christian Brothers in 2007, EREA now governs the schools owned by the Brothers at that time, as well as schools established since then.
 EREA has its own canonical and civil identity.

-Waverley College Board
+Waverley College Advisory Council

 1. Oversight of faithfulness to Charter and Touchstones.